• Home

 decisions2

 …like this.
-Instead of approaching each decision individually, you set a system in place that enables you to make multiple decisions at a time.
-(See my friend David Allen’s excellent Getting Things Done system if you need help with this step.)
+Here, instead of approaching each decision individually, you put a batching system in place that enables you to make multiple connected decisions at a time.
+The art, of course, is in batching effectively, whether around functions (like sales, marketing, HR etc); or by horizon: daily, weekly, monthly etc. (See my friend David Allen’s excellent Getting Things Done system if you need help with this step.)

 Option 3: You Become Expert At Pattern Recognition: